Post-Angkor period

 The single incident which undoubtedly reflects reality, the central reference point for the entire 15th century, is a Siamese intervention of some undisclosed nature at the capital Yasodharapura (Angkor Thom) around the year 1431.
 Historians relate the event to the shift of Cambodia's political centre southward to the river port region of Phnom Penh and later Longvek.

 Sources for the 16th century are more numerous, although still coming from outside of Cambodia.
-The kingdom is centred at the Mekong, prospering as an integral part of the Asian maritime trade network, via which the first contact with European explorers and adventurers does occur.
-Wars with the Siamese resulted in loss of territory in the West and eventually the conquest of the capital Longvek in 1594.
-The Vietnamese on their "Southward March" reached Prei Nokor/Saigon at the Mekong Delta in the 17th century.
+The kingdom's new capital was Longvek, on the Mekong, which prospered as an integral part of the 16th century Asian maritime trade network, via which the first contact with European explorers and adventurers occurred.
+The rivalry with the Ayutthaya Kingdom in the west resulted in several conflicts, including the Siamese conquest of Longvek in 1594.
+The Vietnamese southward expansion reached Prei Nokor/Saigon at the Mekong Delta in the 17th century.
 This event initiates the slow process of Cambodia losing access to the seas and independent marine trade.

 Siamese and Vietnamese dominance intensified during the 17th and 18th century, provoking frequent displacements of the seat of power as the Khmer monarch's authority decreased to the state of a vassal.
 Both powers alternately demanded subservience and tribute from the Cambodian court.
-In the early 19th century with dynasties in Vietnam and Siam firmly established, Cambodia was placed under joint suzerainty, having lost its national sovereignty.
+In the mid 19th century, with dynasties in Siam and Vietnam firmly established, Cambodia was placed under joint suzerainty between the two regional empires, thereby the Cambodian kingdom lost its national sovereignty.
 British agent John Crawfurd states: "...the King of that ancient Kingdom is ready to throw himself under the protection of any European nation..."
 To save Cambodia from being incorporated into Vietnam and Siam, King Ang Duong agreed to colonial France's offers of protection, which took effect with King Norodom Prohmbarirak signing and officially recognising the French protectorate on 11 August 1863.